What the merchant gets

 Privacy products attract scepticism.
 Good.
 Here are the direct answers.

-eigin is being built for the UK market.
+eigin is being built for UK launch first, with EU expansion to follow.

-UK law already treats your financial data as yours.
-The payment infrastructure has not caught up yet.
-That is what eigin is being built to fix.
+UK GDPR already treats financial data as restricted.
+The card payment infrastructure does not yet match that standard.
+That is the gap eigin is being built to close.

 Everyone on this list hears before anything goes public.
 We will not share your email with third parties.
 You can unsubscribe at any time.
 By submitting your email you consent to us contacting you about the eigin launch.
 Privacy Policy.